bbc/tal/widgets/new-media-playback.md

 {% endhighlight %}

 `getSeekableRange()` is especially useful for live streams, on which the seekable window changes as the live stream progresses.

+## Errors
+API errors (e.g. calling `pause()` while in the `STOPPED` state) are treated as fatal errors and the media player transitions to the `ERROR` state and stops all playback.
+After this, the player must be `reset()`.
+However, device errors (network errors, playback errors, media incompatibility etc) are raised as error events in the API, but they do not cause a transition to the error state.
+This is because many device errors are non fatal, and playback can continue normally afterwards.
+It is recommended that apps similarly treat these error events as notifications, and do not display modal dialogs or end playback just because of a device error event.

 ## Example media player component